lbattaglioli2000/crmh-latest/content/collections/pages/home.md

       id: ll90iffy
       values:
         type: call_to_action
-        headline: 'If you can, help support our mission!'
+        headline: 'Learn how you can support our mission!'
         copy: |-
           We believe that every person who menstruates should have access to the products and resources they need to manage their period with dignity and comfort.
 That's why we're accepting donations of period products and monetary donations.